Dieser Beitrag enthält Werbung – Advertising.

 There is a killer rescued from a Russian prison and trained for becoming a top-class assassin.
 It is a highly intelligent woman fluent in several languages, cautious and audacious, sensitive all the time.
 Ruthless.
 Unsympathetic.
 She’s learnt to spend lots of money, lives in Paris in a luxury apartment and starts working whenever her services are required.
 (I don’t think that anybody would be so surprised by her profession and attitude if she were male.)

-I, Marlowe, was really enthusiastic when watching the series on TV – precise dialogues, witty insights, fast action, jump cuts.
+I was really enthusiastic when watching the series on TV – precise dialogues, witty insights, fast action, jump cuts.
 Later I bought the books and also enjoyed reading the novels with even more weird and funny elements.
-At the moment there are two novels and two TV seasons.
-A third novel is announced.
-So we are now in the middle of the whole story.
+There were two novels and two TV seasons.
+More was coming … announced.
+So we are in the middle of the whole story.

 Eve Polastri, 29, the MI5 agent becoming unintentionally a MI6 agent, manages her job as head of a team assessing the threats to high-risk individuals visiting the UK scrupulously and successfully as long as no seniors interfere.
 This happens exactly when a Russian politician arrives in the UK and is killed.
 So the seniors blame Eve.
 Paradoxically Eve got her promotion after her boss failed protecting a Balkan politician who got assassinated – guess by whom …